“The only thing uglier than an ugly cell tower, is an ugly cell tower lease agreement.”

 #3 Sometimes You Should Not Encumber Your Property.
 It’s Okay to say NO.

-- During lease negotiations, sometimes, you need to walk a way from a deal to get a deal.
+- During cell site lease negotiations, sometimes, you need to walk a way from a deal to get a deal.
 Is it worth encumbering your property for a lowball cell tower lease offer of $300 or $500 per month?
-For some folks it would be a blessing but usually it is not.
-Sometimes the best cell tower lease is the one you don’t sign.
+For some folks it would be a blessing, but usually it is not.
+Sometimes the best cell tower lease agreement is the one you don’t sign.